 Usman dan Fodio used his wealth of knowledge to attract devoted disciples.
 He rapidly got followership within his community which encouraged him to travel to other Hausa states where he was met with further luck in attracting more students.

-Dan Fodio and his disciples began to call upon the nominal Muslim rulers in Hausa land to accept and practice orthodox Islam and to remove from their courts non-Islamic customs and habits.
-He urged them to stop tolerating paganism, worshipping of idols, belief in the power of divination, and simply to be governed by the strict principles of the Qādiriyah law.
+Dan Fodio and his disciples began to call upon the nominal Muslim rulers in Hausa land to accept and practice orthodox Islam and to remove from their courts, non-Islamic customs and habits.
+He urged them to stop tolerating paganism, worshipping idols, believing in the power of divination and simply to be governed by the strict principles of the Qādiriyah law.

 Dan Fodio also questioned the unfair enslavement and taxation of the Fulanis by the local rulers.
 Furthermore, he revolted against the unlawful confiscation of properties belonging to the peasants in the community.

-Many have also termed Usman dan Fodio an activist for women’s rights because part of his clamor against the local rulers then was their treatment towards women.
+Many have also termed Usman dan Fodio an activist for women’s rights because part of his clamour against the local rulers then was their treatment of women.
 Women during this period were regarded as second-class citizens.
 They were denied education as well as other basic social amenities.
 Even worse, in the name of religion, they were made to observe purdahs which often resulted in long-lasting imprisonment.

 Why the 1804 Sokoto Jihad?